 Recent General Posts

-Daylight Savings Time Ends This Weekend!
+Daylight Savings Time Ends!

-11/3/2023 (Permalink)
+11/4/2024 (Permalink)

-The official end of Daylight Savings Time is this weekend, on Saturday, November 4th at 2 a.m.
+The official end of Daylight Savings Time is on Saturday, November 3rd at 2 a.m.
 Since this is an annual event, it is a good practice to include checking your smoke detectors as you prepare for the colder, darker months ahead.
 According to the National Fire Protection Agency, 3 out of 5 home fires resulting in a death did not have working smoke detectors.
 The following should be included in your annual check list:

 • Change the batteries: